 SacOil will search for oil in Block 1, an area spanning about 12,200 square kilometers (4,700 square miles) in the northwest of the country, the Johannesburg-based company said today in a statement to the city’s stock exchange.

 International investors including Royal Dutch Shell Plc (RDSA) and Total SA have raced to tap East Africa, where Tullow Oil Plc made Kenya’s first oil discovery this year and Anadarko Petroleum Corp.
-(APC) previously announced the decade’s biggest gas find off Mozambique.
+(APC:US) previously announced the decade’s biggest gas find off Mozambique.
 The region’s resources have also drawn oil companies to Tanzania, Uganda and Ethiopia.

 SacOil rose 6.5 percent to 33 cents in Johannesburg trading, the biggest one-day gain since Oct.
 15.